WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 > **The Stack and the Heap**
 >
+> Stack
+>
-> The stack stores values in the order it gets them and removes the values in the opposite order.
+> 1. The stack stores values in the order it gets them and removes the values in the opposite order.
 This is referred to as _last in, first out_.
+>
-Adding data is called _pushing onto the stack_, and removing data is called _popping off the stack_.
-All data stored on the stack must have a known, fixed size.
+> 2. Adding data is called _pushing onto the stack_, and removing data is called _popping off the stack_.
+>
+> 3. All data stored on the stack must have a known, fixed size.
 Data with an unknown size at compile time or a size that might change must be stored on the heap instead.
 >
+> Heap
+>
-> The heap is less organized: when you put data on the heap, you request a certain amount of space.
+> 1. The heap is less organized: when you put data on the heap, you request a certain amount of space.
 The memory allocator finds an empty spot in the heap that is big enough, marks it as being in use, and returns a _pointer_, which is the address of that location.
 This process is called _allocating on the heap_ and is sometimes abbreviated as just _allocating_ (pushing values onto the stack is not considered allocating).
 Because the pointer to the heap is a known, fixed size, you can store the pointer on the stack, but when you want the actual data, you must follow the pointer.
 >
-> Pushing to the stack is faster than allocating on the heap because the allocator never has to search for a place to store new data; that location is always at the top of the stack.
+> 2. Pushing to the stack is faster than allocating on the heap because the allocator never has to search for a place to store new data; that location is always at the top of the stack.
 Comparatively, allocating space on the heap requires more work because the allocator must first find a big enough space to hold the data and then perform bookkeeping to prepare for the next allocation.
 >
-> Accessing data in the heap is slower than accessing data on the stack because you have to follow a pointer to get there.
+> 3. Accessing data in the heap is slower than accessing data on the stack because you have to follow a pointer to get there.
 Contemporary processors are faster if they jump around less in memory.
 A processor can do its job better if it works on data that's close to other data (as it is on the stack) rather than farther away (as it can be on the heap).
 >
 > When your code calls a function, the values passed into the function (including, potentially, pointers to data on the heap) and the function's local variables (just the pointers and references, not the data) get pushed onto the stack.
 When the function is over, those values get popped off the stack.